CyberT33N/javascript-cheat-sheet/README.md

         return Model
     }
 ```
-- **NOTICE that sinon stub/spies will not work anymore with the the class prototype when you use arrow functions.
-You can only use the instance**
+- **NOTICE that sinon stub/spies will not work anymore with the the class prototype when you use arrow functions and maybe other things also not working.
+You can only use the instance.
+For this reason I would recommend to not use arrow functions in cases where you can the function to e.g. a event handler you should bind the instance to it .bind(classInstacne)**
 ```typescript
 // Will not work anymore
 initStub = sinon.stub(